 - Rough or erratic idle

-- Vehicle may enter the limp mode
+- Your vehicle may enter the limp mode

 - Difficult to start the vehicle